Short Term Health Insurance

 Major medical insurance isn't always an option for some.

 Before 2016, STHPs could last from 30 days to a full year in some states, but that has since changed.
 Now, short term health policies run from 30 days to under three months.
-Starting in October, short term plans will once again to an (almost) annual product and will allow coverage for 364 consecutive days with two additional renewal terms.
-They cover limited benefits, don’t include pre-existing conditions and aren’t guaranteed-issue or renewable.
+They cover limited benefits, don't cover pre-existing conditions and aren't guaranteed-issue or renewable.
 Unlike major medical policies, STHPs include maximum lifetime payout limits, and you must meet a deductible before the insurer will pay its portion.
-Plus, STHPs require you to see in-network providers.
-If you go outside the network, the plan won’t cover your care unless it’s a true emergency.

 Despite some obvious drawbacks, short term health insurance makes sense for certain people.
-Premiums are much lower for STHPs than for major medical policies, they cover a variety of benefits depending on the plan you choose, and they offer peace of mind if you don’t have major medical insurance but need some kind of protection in place.
-Combined with other policies, like standalone critical illness protection, short term medical plans can form one part of a decent private benefits package.
+Premiums are much lower for STHPs than for major medical policies, they cover a variety of benefits depending on the plan you choose, and they provide an option if you don't have major medical insurance.
+Combined with other policies, like standalone critical illness, short term medical plans can be part of your insurance package.